-Insulating your timber frame home with spray foam insulation is quick, energy efficient, provides great thermal and sound insulation and is of course the most airtight material on the market.
+Insulating your timber frame home with spray foam insulation is quick, energy efficient, provides great thermal and sound insulation and it is of course the most airtight material on the market.

 Most roofing systems in Ireland are not counter battened so it s very important to maintain a 50mm air gap between the foam and roofing felt.
 We are able to achieve a continuous 50mm air gap by employing CPI Foam’s unique breathable vent card system.